Philanthropy: Asia

-Oceania

 Australia

 Structured giving in Australia through foundations is slowly growing, although public data on the philanthropic sector is sparse.
 There is no public registry of philanthropic foundations as distinct from charities more generally.

 Two foundation types for which some data is available are Private Ancillary Funds (PAFs) and Public Ancillary Funds (PubAFs).
 Private Ancillary Funds have some similarities to private family foundations in the US and Europe, and do not have a public fundraising requirement.
-Public Ancillary Funds include community foundations, some corporate foundations, and foundations that solely support single organisations such as hospitals, schools, museums and art galleries.
+Public Ancillary Funds include community foundations, some corporate foundations, and foundations that solely support single organisations such as hospitals, schools, museums, and art galleries.
 They must raise funds from the general public.

 Differences between traditional and new philanthropy

 Impact investment versus traditional philanthropy

 Traditional philanthropy and impact investment can be distinguished by how they serve society.
 Traditional philanthropy is usually short-term, where organizations obtain resources for causes through fund-raising and one-off donations.
-The Rockefeller Foundation and the Ford Foundation are examples of such; they focus more on the financial contributions to social causes and less on the actual actions and processes of benevolence.
-Impact investment, on the other hand, focuses on the interaction between individual wellbeing and broader society through the promotion of sustainability.
+The Rockefeller Foundation and the Ford Foundation are examples of such; they focus more on financial contributions to social causes and less on actions and processes of benevolence.
+Impact investment, on the other hand, focuses on the interaction between individual wellbeing and broader society by promoting sustainability.
 Stressing the importance of impact and change, they invest in different sectors of society, including housing, infrastructure, healthcare and energy.

 A suggested explanation for the preference for impact investment philanthropy to traditional philanthropy is the gaining prominence of the Sustainable Development Goals (SDGs) since 2015.
-Almost every SDG is linked to environmental protection and sustainability because of raising concerns about how globalisation, liberal consumerism and population growth may affect the environment.
-As a result, development agencies have seen increased accountability on their part, as they face greater pressure to fit with current developmental agendas.
+Almost every SDG is linked to environmental protection and sustainability because of rising concerns about how globalisation, consumerism, and population growth may affect the environment.
+As a result, development agencies have seen increased demands for accountability as they face greater pressure to fit with current developmental agendas.